 Below, we’ll unpack these tips in more depth.

-Go Back to the Start: MIH-CP Needs Assessment
+Go Back to the Start: When a Mobile Integrated Healthcare Community Paramedic Program Needs Assessment

 If you feel like something isn’t working with your program, you should first look at the foundation.
 Is your program focusing on the right needs?
 Is it placing value in the right areas?